paldhous/ucb/2017/dataviz/md_raw/class13.md

 The function `addPolygons` adds polygons to the map: `stroke = FALSE` gives them no outline; `fillOpacity = 0.7` makes them slightly transparent; `color = ~pal(ValueRange))` uses the color palette and breaks we set up earlier to color the polygons according to values in the `ValueRange` data.

+(To see how to set up a color palette for a continuous variable, see [this class](http://peteraldhous.com/ucb/2016/dataviz/week13.html) from last year.)

 `smoothFactor` controls the extent to which the polygons are simplified.
 See what happens to the map if you replace `0.1` with `10`.
 Simplified polygons will load more quickly, but there's a tradeoff with the appearance of the map.
 Choose an appropriate value for your maps through trial and error.

 `addCircles` adds circles to the map, using the `quakes` data; `color` sets the color for their outlines, while `weight` sets the thickness of these lines; `fillColor` and `fillOpacity` style the circles' interiors.

-The size of the circles is set by `radius = sqrt(quakes$mag^10)*53`.
-Here `53` is simply a scaling factor for all of the circles, set by trial and error to give a reasonable appearance on the map.
+The size of the circles is set by `radius = sqrt(quakes$mag^10)*30`.
+Here `30` is simply a scaling factor for all of the circles, set by trial and error to give a reasonable appearance on the map.
 The size of the circles is set from the variable `mag` in the quakes data, which is their magnitude.
 We have raised 10 to the power of these magnitude values: Again, this is a quirk of working with earthquake magnitudes, which are on a logarithmic scale, so that a magnitude difference of 1 corresponds to a 10-fold difference in earth movement, as recorded on a seismogram.

 When scaling circles, use the values from the data, and then take their square roots, using the `sqrt` function.
 This is important, to ensure that the circles are scaled correctly, by area, rather than by radius, as we discussed in Week 2.

 `popup` is used to define the HTML code the appears in the popup that appears when any quake is clicked or tapped.
 The code above uses the R function `paste` to paste together a series of elements, separated by commas, that will write the HTML.
 They include the `mag` and `time` values from the quakes data, the latter being formatted as an easy-to-read date using R's `format` function for dates.
 See [here](https://www.statmethods.net/input/dates.html) for more on formatting dates in R.

-We can add a legend, and a layer control to turn, by extending the code further:
+We can add a legend, and a layer control to turn the quakes layer on and off, and switch between different basemaps, by extending the code further:

 ```R